S-Pooja/Getting-and-Cleaning-Data/CodeBook.md

 "timeBodyGyroscopeJerkMagnitude-std()"

--Mean and Std Dev of X, Y and Z components of the frequencyBodyAccelerometer:
+- Mean and Std Dev of X, Y and Z components of the frequencyBodyAccelerometer:

 "frequencyBodyAccelerometer-mean()-X"